Bimzelx 160 mg solution for injection in pre-filled pen

 The recommended dose for adult patients with active psoriatic arthritis is 160 mg (given as 1 subcutaneous injection of 160 mg) every 4 weeks.

-For psoriatic arthritis patients with coexistent moderate to severe plaque psoriasis, the recommended dose is the same as for plaque psoriasis [320 mg (given as 2 subcutaneous injections of 160 mg each) at Week 0, 4, 8, 12, 16 and every 8 weeks thereafter].
+For psoriatic arthritis patients with coexistent moderate to severe plaque psoriasis, the recommended dose is the same as for plaque psoriasis [320 mg (given as 2 subcutaneous injections of 160 mg or 1 subcutaneous injection of 320 mg) at week 0, 4, 8, 12, 16 and every 8 weeks thereafter].
 After 16 weeks, regular assessment of efficacy is recommended and if a sufficient clinical response in joints cannot be maintained, a switch to 160 mg every 4 weeks can be considered.

 Axial spondyloarthritis (nr-axSpA and AS)

-The recommended dose for adult patients with axial spondyloarthritis is 160 mg (given as 1 subcutaneous injection) every 4 weeks.
+The recommended dose for adult patients with axial spondyloarthritis is 160 mg (given as 1 subcutaneous injection of 160 mg) every 4 weeks.

 Hidradenitis suppurativa

-The recommended dose for adult patients with hidradenitis suppurativa is 320 mg (given as 2 subcutaneous injections of 160mg each) every 2 weeks up to Week 16 and every 4 weeks thereafter.
+The recommended dose for adult patients with hidradenitis suppurativa is 320 mg (given as 2 subcutaneous injections of 160mg or 1 subcutaneous injection of 320 mg) every 2 weeks up to week 16 and every 4 weeks thereafter.

 For above indications, consideration should be given to discontinuing treatment in patients who have shown no improvement by 16 weeks of treatment.